mclauncherlinux/Bitez/README.md

 I created **Bitez** because I wanted a free alternative to [Block.io](https://block.io/).

+<span style="color: red;"><strong>Important:</strong></span>
+**Bitez** is still in alpha and therefore shouldn't be used for serving a large application with a large user base.
+Serving it for a small application is probably fine.
+I'm 20 and I'm broke so I don't want to be involved in any lawsuit haha

 Installation
 ------------
-First, you'll need to install all the dependencies:
+After cloning this repository, you'll need to install all the dependencies:
 ```bash
 # using pip
 pip install requirements.txt